How to succeed at compliant email marketing

 Putting these fundamental processes in place will go a long way to proving to your legal team that marketing has a handle on regulatory demands.
 It will also provide everyone in marketing with that essential confidence that email marketing campaigns are compliant.

-With a good compliance foundation in place, you have the chance to refocus on the key performance issues such as campaign timing and targeting.
+With a good compliance foundation in place, you have the chance to refocus on key performance issues such as campaign timing and targeting.
 Put the worries aside and get email marketing back on track.